Skip to main content

 HIGH PREVALENCE

-Wheat is a staple in Albania's cuisine, used in bread, pastries, and many other foods.
+Wheat is a staple here, going into bread, pastries, and plenty of other foods.

 COMMONLY FOUND IN: